CIDARLAB/clotho3/clotho3-web/README.md

         - need to handle drop + other events

+- FUTURE
-- FUTURE : move to angular 1.2.0
+    - move to angular 1.2.0
+    - angularUI update

 - plasmid editors to check out